 Learn about the syntax to create and edit a formula in Smartsheet.

-Formulas allow you to perform calculations and lookups within and across multiple sheets.
-Formulas can be performed on numeric values entered into the formula, or values contained within cells.
+Formulas and functions allow you to perform calculations and lookups within a single sheet or across multiple sheets.
 Formulas also allow you to automate symbols and drop-down fields.

 Create and Edit Formulas in Smartsheet

-You can create a formula in the following column types:
+You can create a formula in the following field types:

-- Type an equal sign in the cell, and then type the calculation.
+- Type an equal sign in the field, and then type the calculation.

 - After you’ve typed in your formula, press [Enter].

-The result is displayed in the cell containing the formula.
+The result is displayed in the field containing the formula.

 Formulas can include functions, such as SUM, AVG, or IF.
 Functions perform calculations with or manipulate data in sheets.
 For the complete list of functions available in Smartsheet, see the Smartsheet Functions List.